eescottie/opensrc_analog/README.md

 <img src="/images/DC_OP_sch_2.PNG" width="560px" ><br>
 Before performing any simulation, netlist must be generated.
 To do so, click the top right corner button "Netlist".
-Then, simulation is started by clicking the top right corner button "Simulate".
-The button turns red when the simulation is undergoing.
-Once the simulation is completed, a window pops up.
+Then, simulation can be started by clicking the top right corner button "Simulate".
+Then, just be patient as once the simulation is completed, a window pops up.
 If no errors, you can dismiss the window.

 <img src="/images/DC_OP_sch_3.PNG" width="560px" ><br>
 There are two arrows on the schematic: